undergrad-partner-school

 Located in the heart of Los Angeles, LACC provides students with access to a bustling city filled with opportunities for cultural enrichment and career advancement.
 The college is known for its welcoming and inclusive environment, where students from diverse backgrounds interact, learn, and engage in extracurricular activities together.
 Additionally, LACC is committed to sustainability and offers environmentally friendly programs and resources, reflecting its dedication to creating a better future for its students and the community.
 Overall, Los Angeles City College offers a vibrant educational experience that empowers students to achieve their goals and pursue their dreams in the dynamic city of Los Angeles.

 Located in Los Angeles, CA and set in an urban environment, Los Angeles City College is a public two-year college with graduate programs.
-Its campus spans 49 acres.
-This school follows a semester-based calendar.
+This school uses a semester-based calendar.
 The freshman retention rate at Los Angeles City College is 65%.

 Quick Facts